A Practical Approach to Proper Inference with Linked Data: Canonicalization

+where $\overline{f}_{\ell}$ is a an aggregation function for each column, $\ell = 1, \dots, p$.
+The form of aggregation depends on the column type and can be weighted by some prior knowledge of the data sources when available.
+Composite canonicalization alters the original data values for records with duplicates (unless they are exact duplicates), which can heavily affect inference results for some downstream tasks.

-Our second proposal to choose a representative record is to select the record that ``most closely captures" that of the latent entity.
-Of course, this is quite subjective.
-We propose selecting the record whose farthest neighbors within the cluster is closest, where closeness is measured by a record distance function, $d_r(\cdot)$.\footnote{This is closely related to the use of minimax linkages used in hierarchical clustering tasks \cite{bien2011hierarchical}.} We can write this as the record $r = (i, j)$ within each cluster $\Lambda_{j'}$ such that
+\emph{Minimax canonicalization} is a point-estimate canonicalization method designed to choose a canonical record that ``most closely captures" the underlying true unknown (latent) entity.
+We propose selecting the record whose farthest neighbor within the cluster is closest, where ``closeness" is measured by a pairwise record distance function, denoted by $d(\cdot, \cdot)$.
+We define the canonical record as the record $\boldsymbol r_c$ within each cluster $c$ such that

-The result is a set of representative records, one for each latent individual, that is closest to the other records in each cluster.
-When there is a tie within the cluster, we select a record uniformly at random.

-There are many distance functions that can be used for $d_r(\cdot, \cdot)$.
-We define the distance function to be a weighted average of individual variable-level distances that depend on the column type.
-Given two records, $(i, j)$ and $(i*, j*)$, we use a weighted average of column-wise distances (based on the column type) to produce the following single distance metric: